Chapter 3 : Vengeance

-"All right," said Lorcan, trying to soothe his worked up friend.
-"Can't change it now.
+“All right,” said Lorcan, trying to soothe his worked up friend.
+“Can't change it now, you selfish idiot.
 Just make sure you think things through tomorrow.
 Don't do anything stupid.
-You've already messed up big time."
+You've already messed up big time.”

-"Thanks, Lorcan..."
-He downed the rest of his butterbeer and turned to Lorcan.
-"Can I get you another fire whiskey?"
+“Thanks, Lorcan…” He downed the rest of his Fire Whisky and turned to Lorcan.
+“Can I get you another Fire Whisky?”

 “Yeah, I'll take another.”

 James took his mug and dismissed himself briefly from their booth.
-He approached the bar and requested two refills, one fire whiskey and one butterbeer.
+He approached the bar and requested two refills.
 As he waited, he rubbed his wrist as it began to irritate him.
 Ignoring it, he took the mugs back from the bartender and approached the table.

-Only a few feet away from it, a shooting pain ripped through his entire right arm, from his shoulder blade down to his fingertips.
+Only a few feet away from the table, a shooting pain ripped through his entire right arm—from his shoulder blade down to his fingertips.
 It grew blazing hot, searing his skin to the point where he felt as if his blood was boiling.
 He lost control of his right hand, and the two drinks went clattering to the floor.
-The amber liquid was spilt all over the stone, and James grabbed onto his right wrist with his left hand, rubbing the source of the pain.
+The amber liquid spilt all over the stone, and James grabbed onto his right wrist with his left hand, stifling a pained cry and rubbing the source of the pain.

 Lorcan jumped up from their booth as he spotted the commotion.
 “James!
 Hey, hey.
 You all right, mate?”

-"Did you bend it wrong?" asked Lorcan.
+“Did you bend it wrong?
+The Whisky, was it too much weight?” asked Lorcan.
 He pulled out his wand and gave a flourish so the shards of glass from the shattered mug and spilt liquor could clean itself up.

-"I don't think so.
-It just...started hurting," he exhaled as he grit his teeth.
+“I don't think so.
+It just...started hurting.
+Burning, even,” he exhaled as he grit his teeth.